-As mentioned before, the Encore is a beginner’s grinder, but that doesn’t stop it from delivering strong performance and durability.
-Compared to Baratza’s older Maestro models, the Encore device has an improved gearbox for quieter operation and a sturdier design.
+As mentioned before, the Encore is an entry-level burr grinder, but that doesn’t prevent it from delivering strong performance and durability.

-The Encore’s grind quality is excellent for its price range.
+The Encore’s grind quality is good for its price range.
 It does really well for most kinds of regular coffee, such as:

 - Pour over

 - French Press

 - Stovetop Espresso maker

 The Encore does produce some dust – the so-called ‘fines’ – but not much compared to other entry-level grinders.

 If it really bothers you, you can always sift it out from the grinds, but this really isn’t necessary.